 You will find that in the source file MDMOData161.cs.
 This is for the version of the data model that currently is live in the production instances.
 The sample will need to be updated for future releases.

 After you start the OData application for MDM you need to enter the MDM Service Address (without the “/analytics” at the end).
 Also the reply URI and Client App Id from the definition of the application in Azure.

 Next you will need to sign in.

 After the Sign in succeeds you will be able to request entities for a few select types.
 In the sample these are just Contacts, Companies, Leads, Campaigns.

 For the selected entity, the client app will retrieve all respective entities from the service.

 The sample code shows how to authenticate against WAAD, and use the authentication token to run asynchronous queries on the OData endpoint and also bind the result to a simple generic data view in a Windows 8 Store application.

-Download the sample code for Microsoft Dynamics Marketing Autumn 2014 (17.0) from HERE
+Download the sample code for Microsoft Dynamics Marketing 2015 (March 17.2) from HERE

 Follow My Curah!s on Microsoft Dynamics Marketing